viorel-anghel/articles/grub-enable-boot-menu-EN.md

 Because of the file `/etc/default/grub.d/50-cloudimg-settings.cfg` which is included (`Sourcing file...`) afterwards, it overrides the settings defined in `/etc/default/grub`!
-So this needs to be modified in this case, and obviously, then everything works perfectly.
+So this one has to be modified and obviously, then everything works perfectly.

 What surprised me is that absolutely none of the articles online mentions this.
 The moral: skill #1 for devops/sysadmin: always read and understand what is displayed on the screen.